 If you want to make a full time living while you live off the grid then you can and you should rely on your skills, and if you think you have what it takes to be a handyman for hire then the most important thing is word of mouth, as this is how you are going to get most of your jobs.
 Working online is also a good alternative if you are looking for a career, the best part about it is that you can do it virtually from anywhere.

-There are a lot of jobs which can be done completely online, all you need is to learn some new stuff, and who knows you might even love it, I personally didn’t even know what blogging was a couple of years ago, and look at me now.
+There are a lot of jobs that can be done completely online, all you need is to learn some new stuff, and who knows you might even love it, I personally didn’t even know what blogging was a couple of years ago, and look at me now.
 Although I have to confess that my son James has helped me a lot, and I couldn’t have done it without him.
 Just a side note, there are a lot of snake oil salesmen online promising you to make money, but any site or company that is asking for your money to “teach” you how to make money is just out for your money.
 If you don’t know if living off the grid is for you are not, then check out my recent article Is living off grid worth it? ( Top 8 Reasons Why ).

 Although being a handyman is not actually considered to be a career by many, but that still won’t stop you from making plenty of money for your everyday needs.
 A lot of people who live off the grid tend to do almost everything by themselves, and with time they tend to learn a lot of new skills and ways to approach different problems.
 I also rely on a couple of handymen on jobs with which I need help.